lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 ## Short lint history for JavaScript
 It all started with [JSLint][jslint].
-It was pretty easy configure, because there is no configuration!
+It is pretty easy to configure, because there is no configuration!
 The rules are defined by [Douglas Crockford][crockford] from his [JavaScript: The Good Parts][goodparts].
 You install it and scan your files.